 There are currently very few federal studies pertaining to the human impact of the concentration of flights associated with PBN procedures.
 Some communities do not have the ability to mitigate noise below flight paths and their citizens are exposed to continuous concentrated noise.
 Although there may not necessarily be an increase in decibels from the planes, there are unknown potential impacts from the increased number and frequency of flights under a given PBN procedure.

-Although N.O.I.S.E. has supported the implementation of NextGen technologies as a part of our formal legislative platform in the past, we assert that there must be proper investment into research and development on the health and psychological impacts of the type of noise caused by more concentrated flight paths.
+Although N.O.I.S.E. has supported the implementation of NextGen technologies as a part of their formal legislative platform in the past, we assert that there must be proper investment into research and development on the health and psychological impacts of that type of the resulting noise due to the more concentrated flight paths.
 These studies need to begin as soon as possible in order to protect the health of affected communities and mitigate avoidable damage.

 4. Sound Insulation Program Funding

-N.O.I.S.E. supports implementing Sound Insulation Programs Resulting from Part 150 Program studies to the standards used prior to the September, 2012 Public Guidance Letter (PGL-12-09).
+N.O.I.S.E. supports implementing Sound Insulations Programs Resulting from Part 150 Program studies to the standards used prior to the September, 2012 Public Guidance Letter (PGL-12-09).

-A Part 150 program is a noise mitigation master plan developed by airports and communities to address noise impacts and is funded by the Federal Aviation Administration (FAA) out of the Airport Improvement Program (AIP).
-One outcome or tool of a Part 150 program is a sound insulation initiative where homes are mitigated for noise by providing improvements to windows or heating and cooling systems.
+A Part 150 program is a noise mitigation master plan developed by the airport and communities to address noise impacts and is funded by the Federal Aviation Administration (FAA) out of the Airport Improvement Program (AIP).
+One outcome or tool of a Part 150 is a sound insulation program where homes are mitigated for noise by providing improvements to windows or heating and cooling systems.
 Insulation programs historically have mitigated homes within the 65 DNL noise contour.
 A Public Guidance Letter (PGL) was issued by the FAA to change the AIP handbook in August, 2012 and amended in November, 2012.

-In addition, given the age of some SIP programs in the Unites States, the increase in traffic density at our nation’s airports, and improved technologies, N.O.I.S.E. supports the development of criteria for eligibility for SIP funding for “second round” implementations.
+In addition, given the age of some SIP programs in the Unites States, as well as the increase in traffic density at our nation’s airports and improved technologies, N.O.I.S.E. supports the development of criteria for eligibility for SIP funding for “second round” implementations.